-Year 6 to Year 9 Curriculum
+3. Year 6 to Year 9 Curriculum

-Pupils in Year 6 follow a broad and balanced curriculum of English, Mathematics, Science, Geography, History, Religious Studies, Music, Art and Design, Computing, Design and Robotics (CDR), Drama and PE.
+Pupils in Year 6 follow a broad and balanced curriculum of English, Mathematics, Science, Geography, History, Religion Philosophy & Ethics (RPE), Music, Art and Design, Computing, Drama and PE.
 In modern foreign language lessons, over the course of the academic year, they have taster courses in French, German and Spanish.
 As well as a double period PE lesson, pupils have a Games afternoon of two periods and a Life Education lesson each week.

-Years 6 and 7 are also given a weekly lesson which we call Ethos.
+Years 6 and 7 are also given a weekly lesson of Ethos.
 The original meaning of 'ethos' is 'showing strong moral character'.
 The course facilitates this through an introduction to critical thinking, informed discussion and debating.
 The scheme of work informs pupils about democracy, government and how laws are made and upheld, and explores political and social issues, enabling pupils to begin to understand their responsibilities as citizens.
 It also aims to develop their independence and resilience by teaching them how to formulate and express opinions and ideas cogently.
 The course supports the Life Education (PSHE) programme through its exploration of the Fundamental British Values and Citizenship.

-Pupils in Year 7 study English, Mathematics, Biology, Chemistry and Physics (as separate sciences), Geography, History, Religious Studies, CDR, Music, Art and Design, Drama and PE.
+Pupils in Year 7 study English, Mathematics, Biology, Chemistry and Physics (as separate sciences), Geography, History, RPE, Design Technology, Computing, Music, Art and Design, Drama, PE and Ethos.
 They study three languages: French, Latin and German.
 There is also an introduction to Spanish as a potential option for Year 8.
 As well as a double period PE lesson, pupils have a Games afternoon of two periods and a Life Education lesson each week.

-In Year 8 pupils elect two languages to study from French, German, Latin and Spanish.
+In Year 8, pupils select two languages to study from French, German, Latin and Spanish.
 Mathematics may be set depending on the needs of each cohort.
 Year 8 are also given a weekly lesson which we call Social Entrepreneurship, which further develops their sense of citizenship by teaching them the fundamentals of financial literacy, and then facilitates opportunities for them to utilise these positively in schemes which are socially beneficial.

-In Year 9 pupils study English, Mathematics (which incorporates some Computing lessons), Biology, Chemistry, Physics, Geography, History, Religious Studies and PE.
+In Year 9, pupils study English, Mathematics, Biology, Chemistry, Physics, Geography, History, RPE and PE.
 They are expected to continue with the study of their two languages from year 8.
-Pupils follow courses in Art, DT, Drama, and Music on a rotational arrangement.
-Mathematics is fully setted in Year 9, with partial setting in languages, dependent upon numbers.
+Pupils choose two options from Art, DT, Drama, Music and Computing.
+Mathematics is setted in Year 9, with partial setting in languages, dependent upon numbers.
 As well as a double period PE lesson, pupils have a Games afternoon of two periods and a Life Education lesson each week.

-Life Education in Lower School (Years 6-8)
+Life Education in Lower School (Years 6 - 8)